Kathryn Manning

 • Panelist: Gathering, Preserving and Disclosing Digital Evidence

-Digital Evidence for Litigators, The Advocates Society, Online Live, March 30, 2022
+Digital Evidence for Litigators, The Advocates Society, March 30, 2022

 • Editorial Team Member: The Sedona Canada Principles, Third Edition